 Shahrokh Na'el

-I have written a number of essays and bios for the Iranian-born, Manchester-based artist Shahrokh Na'el.
+I have written a number of texts about the Iranian-born, Manchester-based artist Shahrokh Na'el, including catalogue essays and bios.

 Shipping Containers are not Housing